 4. Take time to read positive and negative reviews.

 It also helps to discover what other customers say about the long-distance moving company you might hire.
-The Better Business Bureau is an excellent place to start, but you can also find reviews with a Google search that involves the agency as well.
-The Department of Transportation offers a search tool for movers to review the complaint history of registered organizations, and this can be an especially useful tool.
+The Better Business Bureau is an excellent place to start, but you can also find reviews with a Google search that involves the agency.
+The Department of Transportation offers a search tool for movers to review registered organizations’ complaint history, which can be a handy tool.

 5. Avoid large deposits with an unfamiliar mover.